Primary Navigation Mobile

 • As far underneath the vehicle as you can get.

 There are some very rusty old knackers out there, and plenty with a patchwork of rust repairs.
 But there are just as many T4s that have been well looked after and regularly rustproofed.
-Many of have also been painted a non-standard colour or have a vinyl wrap.
+Many have been repainted or have a vinyl wrap.
 Inspect the paint/wrap closely to make sure it was done to a high standard.
-Similarly, there are all sorts of aftermarket bumpers, side skirts and spoilers available – make sure they’re fitted properly and aren’t hiding rust.
+Make sure any aftermarket bumpers, side skirts and spoilers are fitted properly and aren’t hiding rust.

 If you’re buying a T4 with a high roof body or a lift-up pop-top, check the seals for breaks outside and signs of water leaks inside.
 Make sure electrical and water connections sit tightly against the body, as well.